 As more and more Nottingham musicians make an impact beyond the Trent, moments of Nottingham Music History are constantly being made.
-On this page we TRY our best to keep track of those moments, focusing on key milestones achieved in the noughties and whatever this current decade is called.
-We have focused in on achievements of a size that simply didn’t used to happen in Nottingham that often, so yes artists have sold out our more intimate venues like The Maze or The Bodega, but no one ever used to sell out the Rescue Rooms, which is what makes that a noteworthy nistorical achievement.
-Yes local artists got featured on local media but not national radio stations.
+On this page we TRY our best to keep track of those moments, focusing on key milestones achieved in the noughties and the 10’s (???).
+We have focused in on achievements of a size that simply didn’t used to happen in Nottingham that often, so yes artists have sold out our more intimate venues like The Maze or The Bodega, but no one ever used to sell out a venue the size of Rescue Rooms, which is what makes that a noteworthy nistorical achievement.
+Yes local artists got featured on local media but not national.

 We’ve identified a number of major milestones, rarely achieved ones that indicate an artist is on the way to achieving their dream of making a living doing what they love, and we’ve attempted to justify each metric chosen.

 Please let us know if you spot anything we’ve missed.

 FIRST ANNIE MAC / ZANE LOWE HOTTEST RECORD (The UK’s, and one of the world’s, most famous new music radio features)

 LIAM BAILEY – You Better Leave Me – 1st February 2011 (also lead vocal on “Blind Faith” by Chase & Status which was Zane’s Hottest Record on 17 November 2010.)

 JAKE BUGG – Lightning Bolt – 18th April 2012